nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 ## How we will work

-We will be a lot of people working in parallel during this hackathon, so to stay organised we have a recommended workflow:
+We will be a lot of people working in parallel during this hackathon, so to stay organized we have a recommended workflow:

 1. :speech_balloon: Chat with your group (on slack or gather town) to get an overview of what is going on.
 2. <i class="fab fa-slack"></i> Join the relevant Slack channel(s) to stay up to date and discuss with your project members (channels will be made available closer to the event).
 3. <i class="fab fa-github"></i> Find a task to work on using the GitHub Project Board (the board will be made available closer to the event).
 4. :raising_hand: Assign yourself to the issue that you're currently working on (preferably one issue at a time).
-5. :fast_forward: When you're done, make a pull-request with your changes.
+5. :fast_forward: When you're done, make a pull request with your changes.
 Link it to the issue so that the issue closes when merged.
 6. :page_facing_up: Describe your work on the HackMD document for the project and tell the group! :tada:
 7. :recycle: Repeat!